Performance on Zoom

-In a performative laboratory that is simultaneously comedy, talk and game show, hannsjana confronts the mechanisms of ostracisation within scientific disciplines.
+In a performative online lab that is comedy, talk, and game show all at once, hannsjana confront the mechanisms of exclusion in scientific disciplines.

-Why do comparably few women study computer science?
-Which stereotypical and sexist views underlie the formulation 'soft' and 'hard' disciplines?
-The performers determine the course of the evening with a discursive discussion, taking a trip to the Darknet and letting earthworm and amoeba discuss biological peculiarities.
-In a full-length scientific spectacle of empowerment and exchange, Die große M.I.N-T.-Show melts mounting fears and brings expert knowledge back down to earth.
+Why do comparably few women* study computer science?
+Which stereotypical and sexist views underlie the formulation ‘soft’ and ‘hard’ disciplines?
+In their usual humorous manner, hannsjana reprogram a Zoom meeting into a late-night show.
+The performers calculate the course of the evening with a curve sketching, bring the smallest particles in physical models to collision and let earthworm and amoeba discuss biological peculiarities.
+In a scientific spectacle of empowerment and exchange, Die große M.I.N.T.-Show melts mounting fears and brings expert knowledge back down to earth.

-Since 2011 Laura Besch, Alice Escher, Jule Gorke, Lotte Schüßler, Katharina Siemann and Marie Weich have been collaborating on performances and audio walks as the artist collective HANNSJANA.
-They also perform as a band.
-They break with existing assumptions and humorously, poetically, musically and scientifically engage with places and spaces in order to make them experienceable and explainable to themselves and others.
+Since 2011 Laura Besch, Alice Escher, Jule Gorke, Lotte Schüßler, Katharina Siemann and Marie Weich have been creating performances and audio walks as the artist collective HANNSJANA.
+In their artistic work, they challenge existing assumptions and engage with places and spaces in a humorous, poetic, musical and scientific way in order to make them experienceable and explainable to themselves and others.
 They have been shown at the Nationaltheater Mannheim, at the Kunstfest Weimar, at Theater Thikwa and at the Museum für Kommunikation Berlin.
+At the SOPHIENSÆLE they most recently showed their audio walk Anstattführung.

-BY AND WITH Alice Escher, Laura Besch, Jule Gorke, Lotte Schüßler, Bärbel Schwarz, Katharina Siemann, Marie Weich STAGE Àngela Ribera LIGHTDESIGN Eva G. Alonso
+CONCEPT, PERFORMANCE Alice Escher, Laura Besch, Jule Gorke, Lotte Schüßler, Bärbel Schwarz, Katharina Siemann, Marie Weich STAGE Àngela Ribera LIGHT DESIGN Erik Pade